It wasn't a golf game, it was a golf simulator

 We love your feedback!

-Do you need information about the Collection, this website, or can you help us with any missing Links related games/versions?
-Don't be shy, send us a message and we will respond as soon as possible.
+If you require additional information about the Collection, this website, or if you can assist us with any missing Links-related games or versions, please feel free to reach out.
+We will respond as promptly as possible.